42 Everyday Fixes to Survive Basically Anything

 Remember this: When you’re as red as a beet, make yourself a salad.
 Freshly cut cucumber cools and soothes the skin, as does the starch from a grated potato or a spritz of apple cider vinegar.
 Your skin needs vitamins A and D to heal quickly—augment your produce regimen with lots of milk, and find a cool place to veg out.
 You can also try these sunburn home remedies.

 “Divorce is always good news,” says comedian Louis C.K., “because no good marriage has ever ended in one.”
 This hard truth may not make the emotional process any easier to deal with—but these three actions might.
-You won’t believe these crazy reasons people actually filed for divorce.
+And make sure you know about these ways divorce will change in 2020.

 - Launch a project (or a rocket): Like the jilted New Zealand woman who launched her wedding ring into space on a homemade rocket or the blogger who got a book deal from devising “101 uses for my ex-wife’s wedding dress,” you, too, can channel hard feelings into hard work.